(Female, Age 29) from New York, NY

 This is a REAL-LIFE job profile written by a Female aged 29 who works as a Research Paralegal in New York, NY.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 |Work-Life Rating||0 / 10|

 Describe the type of organization you work for.